By: Marilyn L. Davis

 - “Oh, it might have worked for you, but I’m different because…”

 - “Why should I go to recovery support meetings”?

 Our barriers are self-imposed for the most part.
 That’s both good and bad news.
 Good because it’s an attitude within us, and therefore, we can change it.
-However, that’s the downside, too as most of us don’t like to feel uncomfortable in our life choices.
-We want to experience only the pleasant feelings in life, and to change, we have to accept that we will feel uncomfortable.
-A simple way to decide your willingness to change, regardless of your feelings or attitude, is to ask two important questions:
+However, that’s the downside, too, as most of us don’t like to feel uncomfortable in our life choices.

 Even if you’ve decided that you can tolerate feeling uncomfortable while changing, there are still barriers to change.